-I wrote my dissertation, “Computer Simulations as Scientific Instruments”, under the supervision of Professor John Symons at the University of Kansas.
 I have published papers on the epistemic implications of big data in science as well as on the challenges of justifying our ubiquitous reliance on computer simulations for scientific inquiry.
 I have also written about the challenges that opaque computational methods such as artificial intelligence, machine learning and big data pose to democratic processes.

 Currently I am working on a number of papers: one, entitled “Kinds of Epistemic Opacity”, is on the nature and sources of opacity and draws a distinction between instances of epistemic opacity that emerge due to the epistemic limitations of an agent, and those that emerge due to other, independent reasons.